matthewdowney/rendergpt/README.md

 **Status**: experimental.

-The extension just adds a "render" button to any HTML or PlantUML code blocks in a ChatGPT conversation.
+The extension adds a "render" button to any HTML or PlantUML code blocks in a ChatGPT conversation.

 Clicking the button renders the HTML in an iframe, and allows selecting other